Country Dance Calling Notes

-This site, comprising a web-based copy of my ceilidh calling aide-memoir, is intended as a reference for those occasions when I haven't got a paper copy to-hand - but I do have access to internet browsing.
+This site, comprising a web-based copy of my country dance (Celtic, Gaelic, American) 'calling' aide-memoir, is intended as a reference for those occasions when I haven't got a paper copy to-hand - but I do have access to internet browsing.

 Your 'set' is the particular sub-group of people with whom you're dancing – often multiples of four people.
 Formations can be: longways ('proper' or 'improper'), crossways, circular or square.
 Square dances comprise four-couple 'sets'.

-'Partner' is the person with whom you're dancing.
-If couples are standing side-by-side, the man is on the left, the lady's on his right.
+'Partner' is the person with whom you commenced the dance.
+If couples are standing side-by-side, the man is on the left, his partner, the lady, is on his right.
 Also: 'neighbour', 'opposite', and 'corner'.

 Typical 'figures'/elements of a dance: do-si-do, star (tidiest if men link hands before the ladies join-in), promenade (two styles), reel, Ladies' Chain, Grand Chain, 'balance and kick', 'right and left through', cast, swing partner (several different styles: ballroom, cross-hands, ceilidh-hold, etc.), turn partner (several ways: Allemande, hooked-elbow, cupped-elbow, short-arm etc.).